 With the opening of the railroad in 1891 and the construction of several roads, Ronda entered the twentieth century with a remarkable level of socio-economic development.
 In 1918 this town was selected for the Andalusian Congress at the urging of Blas Infante of Malaga, who is considered the father of the “Patria Andaluza” (Andalusian fatherland movement).

-Beautiful rural house for sale in the valley of Genal, near Ronda, Marbella and San Pedro.
-The house is located in Cartajíma, 2 minutes by car from the village of Smurfs Júzcar.
-The property is distributed on two floors.
-On the ground floor there is a...
+Beautiful rural farm with village house for sale in the Genal Valley , near Ronda, Marbella and San Pedro.
+The farm is located in the famous Village of Smurfs Júzcar, the house consists of 40 m2 in total, on the ground floor there is a kitchen with...